Proletcultist/The-Game-of-Life/docs/raw.md

 All of this inputs is **current** state of this rows.
 Also, there is 2 inputs for rules, mentioned before: **surv** and **born**.

-All of cells' 8 **neighbour** inputs connected to appropriate wires with their neighbours statuses (except leftmost and rightmost cells, which don't have neighbours on the left and on the right respectively).
+All of cells 8 **neighbour** inputs connected to appropriate wires with their neighbours statuses (except leftmost and rightmost cells, which don't have neighbours on the left and on the right respectively).

 All of calculated **new** states of cells goes in single 32 bit wide wire, which goes to the only one output of game processor row - **new state of this row**.